negativ/skvdb/README.md

 SKVDB was benchmarked on Ubuntu 19.04 (CPU: AMD FX(tm)-8150 Eight-Core Processor, RAM: 16 GB DDR3, Intel® SSD 520 Series).

-All entry property names was up to 12 bytes length long, property types: uint8_t, uint32_t, uint64_t, float, double, string (256 bytes), BLOB (1024 bytes).
+All entry property names was up to 12 bytes length long, property types: uint8_t, uint32_t, uint64_t, float, double, string (256 bytes), BLOB (1024 bytes) in equal proportions.

 Each benchmark was run on one mount point of virtual storage with 1, 2 and 3 disk volume entries mounted to it.

 **Table 1**.
 One record, multiple threads writing properties to it.
 Properties/sec. per-thread